clojure-emacs/clojure-mode/README.md

 ### Marmalade

-The version on Marmalade is up-to-date.
-If you use package.el but haven't added [Marmalade](http://marmalade-repo.org), the community package source, yet, add this to `~/.emacs.d/init.el`:
+It can be more convenient to use Emacs's package manager to handle installation for you if you use many elisp libraries.
+If you have package.el but haven't added [Marmalade](http://marmalade-repo.org), the community package source, yet, add this to `~/.emacs.d/init.el`:

 ```lisp
 (require 'package)